 Mental health awareness in the workplace is essential and is becoming a key focus within the HR industry.
-As many as 1 in 5 adults in the US live with mental illness.
+According to the National Institure of Mental Health, as many as 1 in 5 adults in the US live with mental illness.
 Therefore, it’s important for workers to know how to identify these issues and how to support employee mental health.
+Now more than ever, it is crucial to address these issues in the workplace.

 Work can often be the main cause of workplace mental health issues.
 Whether it’s due to work-related stress, anxiety, workplace bullying (mobbing), microaggressions, or other aspects of the work environment.
-Therefore, addressing mental health and positively promoting it to your employees, should be a priority and will positively contribute to employee motivation, and satisfaction.
+Therefore, addressing mental health and positively promoting it to your employees should be a priority.
+A focus on mental health positively contributes to employee motivation and satisfaction.
 This, in turn, will ensure that empathy and psychological safety form a part of your work culture definition.

 Mental health issues can have a negative impact on the performance of an employee and consequently, affect business.
 Therefore, if your employee is experiencing stress, anxiety, depression, or another form of mental illness, it’s crucial that you are familiar with the ways that you can support your employee’s mental health before it negatively affects their performance.